About the Staff

 Carson Phillips, PhD, is the Managing Director of the Neuberger and the recipient of scholarly awards including the 2013 BMW Canada Award from the Canadian Centre for German and European Studies, York University.
 He completed his PhD in Humanities utilizing archival resources, memoirs and testimony exploring post-Holocaust conceptualizations of masculinity.
 Dr. Phillips is an editorial board member of PRISM— An Interdisciplinary Journal for Holocaust Educators, and an expert on Holocaust education and pedagogy.
 From 2009-2014, he was a delegate to the International Holocaust Remembrance Alliance.
 He recently concluded a research fellowship with the VWI.

-Dara Solomon is the Director of UJA Federation’s Ontario Jewish Archives, Blankenstein Family Heritage Centre and the interim director of the Sarah and Chaim Neuberger Holocaust Education Centre.
+Dara Solomon is the Director of UJA Federation’s Ontario Jewish Archives, Blankenstein Family Heritage Centre and the Executive Director of the Sarah and Chaim Neuberger Holocaust Education Centre.
 At the OJA, she has organized exhibitions around the GTA on various topics related to Ontario’s Jewish history; developed a new school partnership program; and grown access to the OJA collection in social media, print, and other online initiatives.
 Prior to joining the OJA, Solomon was the Curator at the Contemporary Jewish Museum (CJM) in San Francisco, where she was responsible for curating the museum’s inaugural exhibitions for their Daniel Libeskind-designed museum in the heart of San Francisco’s cultural district.
 Solomon has worked on various curatorial and education projects at the University of California, Berkeley Art Museum; the San Francisco Museum of Modern Art; the Whitney Museum of American Art; and the Art Gallery of Ontario.
 She holds a M.A. in Arts Administration from the School of the Art Institute of Chicago and a B.A. in Religion and Art History from University of Toronto.

 Mary Siklos is Manager of Operations at the Neuberger Centre.
 She started as the Centre’s Administrative Assistant in September 2000 and has worked on such major projects as the annual Yom Hashoah V’Hagvurah community commemoration and Holocaust Education Week.
 She developed and maintained the Centre’s Bar/Bat Mitzvah of Remembrance program, working with over 400 students over the span of 10 years.
 Mary has completed her Masters in European Literature and Languages from Eotvos Lorand Humanities University of Budapest (Hungary) in 1981.
 She immigrated to Canada in 1986 and has worked in the Toronto Jewish community since.